clerk/clerk-nextjs-examples/README.md

 # Clerk Next.js Examples

-This repository holds sample code for different types of authentication form flows you might need for your application.
+This repository holds sample code for different types of authentication flows you might need for your application.
 All built using [Clerk](https://clerk.dev)!

 <div style="display: flex;gap:10px">
     <img height="250" src="./docs/transistor.gif"/>